Law Sagas Seminar

 Law sagas about the same event offer different perspectives and varying information, illustrating the significance of how legal narratives are framed.

-Some biographies qualify as law sagas, including books as otherwise different as Power Concedes Nothing: One Woman's Quest for Social Justice in America, from the Courtroom to the Kill Zones and William Blackstone: Law and Letters in the Eighteenth Century.
+Some biographies and memoirs qualify as law sagas, including books as otherwise different as Power Concedes Nothing: One Woman's Quest for Social Justice in America, from the Courtroom to the Kill Zones and William Blackstone: Law and Letters in the Eighteenth Century.
 Finally, some professional work product from lawyers approximates the law saga genre, as does “The Freeh Report”, formally entitled Report of the Special Investigative Counsel Regarding the Actions of The Pennsylvania State University Related to Child Sexual Abuse Committed by Gerald A. Sandusky.

 Law Sagas will cover most or all of the above referenced works, calling for close reading and student-led discussion of this literature.
 For paper assignments, students will have the choice of (1) reading and appraising a published law saga (other than those covered in the course) of his or her choosing (subject to professor’s approval), setting it in the context of the genre as a whole and giving particular attention to how well or poorly the book conveys legally significant information to its audience or (2) writing a short, original law saga by examining a case or legal development not previously put in broader context and using the techniques demonstrated in the seminar readings to illuminate the case or legal development.
 Time permitting, students should expect to make presentations to their classmates in which presenters will introduce their classmates to their preliminary ideas (based on paper outlines or drafts) and classmates will provide suggestions for improvement.